 In the relevant Assets or Letters page, select one or more assets/letters.
 The UI displays the Copy icon.

 Select Copy.
 The UI displays the Paste icon.
 You can also choose to go/navigate inside a folder before you paste.
 Different folders can contain assets with same names.
 For more information on folders, see Folders and organizing assets.

 Select Paste.
 The Paste dialog appears.
 The system auto generates names and titles to the new copies of assets/letters, but you can edit the titles and names of the assets/letters.

 If you are copying and pasting the assets/letters at the same place, a suffix “-CopyXX” gets added to the existing name of the asset/letter.
 If no title existed for the copied asset/letter, the auto generated title field remains blank.

-If required, edit the Title and Name with which you want to save the copy of the asset/letter.
+If necessary, edit the Title and Name with which you want to save the copy of the asset/letter.

-AEM Forms UI allows you to search your content.
-Using the top bar, you can tap Search [A] to search your content for resources such as assets and documents.
+AEM Forms UI lets you search your content.
+Using the top bar, you can select Search [A] to search your content for resources such as assets and documents.

 When you search for assets, AEM Forms displays the side panel.
-You can also tap > Filter [B] to invoke the side panel.
+You can also select > Filter [B] to invoke the side panel.
 Using the various filters in the side panel, you can narrow down your search.
-The side panel also allows you to save your searches.
+The side panel also lets you save your searches.

 A. Search B. Filter